OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaEmissiveMaterial.md

   default: 1.0

-  controls the visibility of this object.
-Useful for fading an object in/out, or to specify a cut-out mask on thin single-sided geometry (eg. a complex leaf texture on a simple card).
+  <p>controls the visibility of this object.
+Useful for fading an object in/out, or to specify a cut-out mask on thin single-sided geometry (eg. a complex leaf texture on a simple card).<\p>

   </p>